bitcoincore-dev/escrow-core/README.md

 Agents are like meeseeks in that their purpose is to coordinate deposits, collect signatures and spit out transactions for a nominal fee.
 There may be no ambiguity in the life of an agent.
 Any descision outside of a 0 or 1 equals pain for the agent.

-When a contract becomes active, it spawns a very basic virtual machine (nicknamed CVM).
-This machine is designed to accept signed statements, run programs, and execute tasks based on the terms of the contract.
-The entire state of the CVM is determined by the initial terms of the proposal, plus some additional terms provided by the agent.
+When a contract becomes active, it spawns a very basic virtual machine (the CVM).
+This vm is designed to accept signed statements, run programs, and execute tasks based on the terms of the contract.
+The entire state of the vm is determined by the initial terms of the proposal, plus some additional terms provided by the agent.

 Every input into the CVM is signed.
 Each update to the CVM is signed and returned as receipt.
 Each update to the CVM also commits to the prevous update (a hash-chain if you will).
 The end-goal of the CVM is to build a cryptographic proof that demonstrates the final selection of a spending output for the contract.